MediaWind/react_kiosk_engine/docs/customAction.md

 The ticket's `state` is an object containing the usefull informations for ticket creation:

 - `eIdDatas` are the saved data from a read eId.
 It can be `null`.
 - `textInputDatas` is an array of text input fields.
-The `id` is the link between `ticketParameters` (refer to the main json format doc) and text inputs. `value` is the current value of the text input. `required` is optional and defines if the text input is required to be filled.
+The `id` is the link between [`ticketParameters`](jsonFormat.md#ticketparameters) and text inputs. `value` is the current value of the text input. `required` is optional and defines if the text input is required to be filled.
 - `service` is the currently saved service.
 It can be `undefined`.
 - `language` is the current language.